 Currently, BCPS partners with the United Way of Broward County to provide Tier 1 substance abuse prevention programs to the District's 234 schools.
-This partnership involves programs that are directly run by the United Way, such as Project Brain, Choose Peace, Sweet and Delicious, the Broward Youth Coalition (substance abuse and mental health prevention), and our Above-the-Influence District-wide awareness event.
+This partnership involves programs that are directly run by the United Way, such as Project Brain, Choose Peace, Sweet and Delicious, the Broward Youth Coalition (substance abuse and mental health prevention), and our annual Above-the-Influence District-wide awareness event.
 In addition, the United Way funds various agencies throughout the county to deliver substance abuse education programs that are evidence-based to our students.
 We help to coordinate the agencies to ensure that services are spread evenly throughout our schools and in schools that have the greatest need.
 In addition, sexual health education is provided to all students in Grades K-12 through support from the Center of Disease Control and the District.
 As part of the age-appropriate curriculum, substance abuse is discussed with sexual health due to the correlation between the two.

-The District has received additional grant opportunities, including: Mental Health Demonstration (USDOE) BJA STOP School Violence Prevention and Mental Health Training Program (USDOJ); BJA STOP School Violence Threat Assessment and Technology Reporting Program (USDOJ); Community Champions Grant Program (Florida Panthers, NHL); Title IV, Part A, Student Support and Academic Enrichment (FLDOE); COPS (USDOJ); and Safe Haven (USDOJ).
-These grants will assist the District with providing greater prevention services and wraparound supports for students.
+The District is applying for additional grant opportunities, including: BJA STOP School Violence Prevention and Mental Health Training Program (USDOJ); BJA STOP School Violence Threat Assessment and Technology Reporting Program (USDOJ); Community Champions Grant Program (Florida Panthers, NHL); Title IV, Part A, Student Support and Academic Enrichment (FLDOE); COPS (USDOJ); and Safe Haven (USDOJ).